microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 ### Architecting for cloud

 <!---
-Add link to MS or F2 doc explaining the capability
+TODO: Add link to MS or F2 doc explaining the capability -->
--->

 ## Understanding VM sizes (SKUs):